X-Numero-Api-Key header.

 - Copy your API Key and Public Key

 Keep your keys safe.
 API keys carry many privileges.
 Do not share them in public repositories, client-side code, or any publicly accessible location.
+You can rotate either key from the dashboard.

 Making authenticated requests